nicoJaredGov/Quarto-Genetic-AI/README.md

 #game.play()
 ```

-There are currently two available premade agents: the human player agent which allows people to play by inputting moves, and a random agent which just selects random legal moves.
 You have the option of calling play() or playRandomFirst(). playRandomFirst() will play the first move (hence the first player's move) randomly, which involves randomly selecting a piece for Player 2.
 This is because that first move isn't really important and doesn't affect the game whatsoever.

 gui_mode set to True shows a visual board after every move played.
 bin_mode set to True will show the pieces in binary form.
 Only works if gui_mode=True.

 #### Creating your own agent

-It is very simple to create your own agent by means of the API provided.
+It is very easy to create your own agent by means of the API provided.
 Just inherit from the GenericQuartoAgent and override the two methods provided.
 The game information received in those two methods is called quartoGameState.
 This is the structure of that data:
 ```
 [